GovReady/hyperEVR/README.md

 certifications:
   - ./certifications/fisma-low-impact.yaml
 _extensions:
-  - ./_extensions/hypergrc
+  - ./_extensions/hyperevr
 ```

-hyperGRC's includes `_extensions/hypergrc/static/css/repo.css` as the last css file loaded in the base template when the custom extension is specified in the `opencontrol.yaml` manifest and the file `repo.css` exists.
+hyperEVR's includes `_extensions/hyperevr/static/css/repo.css` as the last css file loaded in the base template when the custom extension is specified in the `opencontrol.yaml` manifest and the file `repo.css` exists.

 ### Example project `repo.css` files